 In 2014, non-dealer transporter plates colored black on light green began to be issued.
-I've seen photos of these, but have not yet seen one in real life.
 They otherwise look the same as the blue-on-white version, and the numbering continues where it left off on the old version.
 I don't know why the colors were changed, or whether the old blue-on-white transporter plates are also still being issued, continue to be renewed or were replaced.
 Since this is an infrequently-seen plate type, it's hard to know what exactly is going on.
 I've also noticed that several other states also have transporter plates in the same black-on-light-green color scheme, so maybe there's some significance to those particular colors.

 This is a very obscure plate type issued in very small numbers.
 The plates are blue on white, have the legend Drive Away across the top of the plate, and the serial format is ZA-0000.
 I've seen one of these in use on only on occasion, on I-40 in western North Carolina.
 I really don't understand what they're used for, but I get the impression they're sort of a cross between a temporary plate and a transporter plate.
 If you can shed any additional light on this plate type, I'd love to hear from you.